10 Best Dumbbell Back Exercises To Build Mass and Strength

 7. Renegade Row

-The renegade row is also known as a plank row, which is almost a variation of the dumbbell row.
+The renegade row is also known as a plank row, almost a variation of the dumbbell row.
 It is designed to target the upper back.
 Like a plank, it is designed to target the core.

 The renegade row is a multitasking exercise that tones your back and works your core, while also testing your balance and stability.